Carlill v Carbolic Smoke Ball Co: Law of contract

 "Long a staple of law school curricula, Carbolic Smoke Ball owes its fame not merely to "the comic and slightly mysterious object involved" ... but also to its role in developing the law of unilateral offers."

-Leonard had sued Pepsi to get a fighter jet which had featured in a TV ad.
-Supposedly one might get the jet if one had acquired loads of "Pepsi Points" from buying the soft drink.
-It was held that Leonard could not get the fighter jet, because the advertisement was not serious.
-Cashing in "Pepsi Points" could certainly mean various prizes, but the fighter jet thing was really a joke.
-Kimba Wood distinguished the case on a number of different grounds from Carlill, but it is clear that not all advertisements are always to be taken seriously.
-This leads back to the question of puffery.
+Leonard had sued PepsiCo to receive a Harrier jet which had featured in a TV ad.
+Supposedly one might claim the jet if one had acquired sufficient "Pepsi Points" from buying the soft drink.
+It was held that Leonard could not claim the fighter jet, because the advertisement was not serious.
+Judge Wood distinguished the case on a number of different grounds from Carlill, including that an advertisement does not constitute a unilateral offer, and that the tone of the advertisement was clearly tongue-in-cheek.

 Aftermath

 The Carbolic Smoke Ball Co actually increased its reward following the loss of the case.